CLICK BELOW FOR OUR LATEST QUARTERLY NEWSLETTER.

 SUMMARY AND CONCLUSION

-In sum, I think equities outperform bonds, but ST bonds should be held for income and protection in balanced accounts and should produce positive returns.
-I continue to favor a diversified large cap equity portfolio with some exposure to mid, small, and international stocks as well.
+My 2024 base case forecast was for a nice up year for stocks and a collect-the-coupon year for bonds.
+Stocks have done better than expected while bonds have been about in-line after the nice run in Q3.
+I think Equities outperform bonds in the 4th quarter, but bonds should be held for income and protection in balanced accounts and will produce positive returns.
+For equities, I continue to favor a diversified equity portfolio with some exposure to mid, small, and international stocks as well.
 Stock-picking will be key.
+Look for non-mega caps to continue to do better as the breath in the market continues to expand.

 Bob